Water purification: Water chlorination

 John Snow was the first to successfully use chlorine to disinfect the water supply in Soho that had helped spread the cholera outbreak.
 William Soper also used chlorinated lime to treat the sewage produced by typhoid patients in 1879.

 In a paper published in 1894, Moritz Traube formally proposed the addition of chloride of lime (calcium hypochlorite) to water to render it "germ-free."
 Two other investigators confirmed Traube's findings and published their papers in 1895.
 Early attempts at implementing water chlorination at a water treatment plant were made in 1893 in Hamburg, Germany and in 1897 the city of Maidstone, England was the first to have its entire water supply treated with chlorine.

 Permanent water chlorination began in 1905, when a faulty slow sand filter and a contaminated water supply led to a serious typhoid fever epidemic in Lincoln, England.
-Dr. Alexander Cruickshank Houston used chlorination of the water to stem the epidemic.
+Alexander Cruickshank Houston used chlorination of the water to stem the epidemic.
 His installation fed a concentrated solution of chloride of lime to the water being treated.
 The chlorination of the water supply helped stop the epidemic and as a precaution, the chlorination was continued until 1911 when a new water supply was instituted.

 The first continuous use of chlorine in the United States for disinfection took place in 1908 at Boonton Reservoir (on the Rockaway River), which served as the supply for Jersey City, New Jersey.
 Chlorination was achieved by controlled additions of dilute solutions of chloride of lime (calcium hypochlorite) at doses of 0.2 to 0.35 ppm.
-The treatment process was conceived by Dr. John L. Leal and the chlorination plant was designed by George Warren Fuller.
+The treatment process was conceived by John L. Leal and the chlorination plant was designed by George Warren Fuller.
 Over the next few years, chlorine disinfection using chloride of lime were rapidly installed in drinking water systems around the world.